 - Using positive language to achieve the behavior you want - Choice "You can choose to finish your work or you can choose to lose 5 mins of your break time.
 What do you want to do?"
-The teacher should praise the correct choice - Move to a different place in the classroom to help the child focus - Loss of play time/detention break time, lunch time, after-school - Contact with parents by email or telephone - Please note that parents should receive notice of a proposed after school detention - Referral to the Middle Leader (Head of Year, Phase Leader, Head of Dept.) for further action - Report Card/Star Chart - Meeting with parents to agree support from both sides
+The teacher should praise the correct choice - Move to a different place in the classroom to help the child focus - Restorative Reflective Report Card Students to self regulate with the integration of this into the policy - Loss of play time/detention break time, lunch time, after-school - Contact with parents by email or telephone - Please note that parents should receive notice of a proposed after school detention 24 hours in advance. - Referral to the Middle Leader (Head of Year, Phase Leader, Head of Dept.) for further action - Report Card/Star Chart - Meeting with parents to agree support from both sides